kehiy/nstart/README.md

 - Create a multi-signer bunker URL for Nostr Connect (more info [below](#multi-signature-bunker))
 - Auto follow the contacts list of some old Nostr users
 - Customize of contact suggestions, useful for onboarding friends & family
+- Localized in many languages

 Check it now at https://start.njump.me
 Are you a dev?
 Discover the new [integration for apps](APPS-INTEGRATION.md)!

 https://github.com/user-attachments/assets/23dfe2a0-bdb8-4c70-83e0-912f67c41b0c